HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab7/index.md

 Notes:
 * Keep in mind that we are still working with our original set of data, `df`.
-* To keep your code a bit more concise, be aware that `np.mean` does the same thing as `np.sum` divided by the length of the numpy array. *注意mean的层�?
+* To keep your code a bit more concise, be aware that `np.mean` does the same thing as `np.sum` divided by the length of the numpy array. *注意mean的层级别
 * Another way to keep your code more concise is to use the function `sin_model` we defined which computes the output of the model.

 <!--